ARMmbed/yotta/docs/reference/module.md

 ```

 The license identifiers are from the [SPDX list](http://spdx.org/licenses/).
+SPDX license expressions can be used for compound licenses.

-According to [SPDX v2.0](https://spdx.org/sites/spdx/files/SPDX-2.0.pdf), custom licenses should be entered as:
+According to [SPDX v2.0](https://spdx.org/sites/spdx/files/SPDX-2.0.pdf), custom licenses in a file should be entered as:

 ```json
   "license": "LicenseRef-LICENSE.pdf"